 - In Breaking Dawn, Jacob has to submit to the will of Sam, the Alpha Wolf.
 When Sam orders him to help destroy the Cullens (and Bella), he remembers that he was born to be the Alpha but he had voluntarily given up the birthright.
 Choosing to become the Alpha frees Jacob from obeying Sam's orders.

 - In The Fangs Of Kaath, Prince Raschid briefly ponders at all the grand reforms he could do arbitrarily if he were Shah, but ruefully reminds himself that he would be assassinated within a day by the nobility and/or bureaucracy if he tried.

-- Iolanthe: A comedic version of this occurs.
+- Iolanthe by Gilbert and Sullivan: A comedic version of this occurs.
 The Chancellor wants to marry Phyllis, who is his ward.

 Lord Chancellor: Victory!
 Victory!
 Success has crowned my efforts, and I may consider myself engaged to Phyllis!
 At first I wouldn't hear of it — it was out of the question.
 But I took heart.
 I pointed out to myself that I was no stranger to myself; that, in point of fact, I had been personally acquainted with myself for some years.
 This had its effect.
 I admitted that I had watched my professional advancement with considerable interest, and I handsomely added that I yielded to no one in admiration for my private and professional virtues.
 This was a great point gained.
 I then endeavoured to work upon my feelings.
 Conceive my joy when I distinctly perceived a tear glistening in my own eye!
 Eventually, after a severe struggle with myself, I reluctantly - most reluctantly - consented.